instituutnederlandsetaal/BlackLab/site/docs/server/index.md

 Install Tomcat 9 on your machine.
 See the [official docs](https://tomcat.apache.org/tomcat-9.0-doc/setup.html) or an OS-specific guide like [this one for Ubuntu](https://linuxize.com/post/how-to-install-tomcat-9-on-ubuntu-20-04/).

 ::: warning Tomcat 10 not yet supported
 BlackLab currently uses Java EE and therefore runs in Tomcat 8 and 9, but not in Tomcat 10 (which migrated to [Jakarta EE](https://eclipse-foundation.blog/2020/06/23/jakarta-ee-is-taking-off/)).
 If you try to run BlackLab Server on Tomcat 10, you will get a [ClassNotFoundException](https://stackoverflow.com/questions/66711660/tomcat-10-x-throws-java-lang-noclassdeffounderror-on-javax-servlet-servletreques/66712199#66712199).
 A future release of BlackLab will migrate to Jakarta EE.
-There is an experimental branch `experiment/fa-tomcat-10` that you can try if you want.
+There is an experimental branch `jakarta` that you can try if you want.
 :::

 ### Configuration file